-"Securities" shall mean the Issuer's \$2,033,125 Public Improvement Serial Bonds-2018, dated October 18, 2018, maturing in various principal amounts on June 15 in each of the years 2020 to 2030, inclusive, and delivered on the date hereof.
+"Securities" shall mean the Issuer's \$5,845,300 Public Improvement Serial Bonds-2020, dated August 26, 2020, maturing in various principal amounts on June 15 in each of the years 2022 to 2033, inclusive, and delivered on the date hereof.

-- Section 2.
-Obligation to Provide Continuing Disclosure. (a) The Issuer hereby undertakes, for the benefit of Holders of the Securities, to provide or cause to be provided to the EMMA System: - (i) not later than the last day of the sixth month following the end of each fiscal year, commencing with the fiscal year ending December 31, 2018, the Annual Information relating to such fiscal year, together with audited financial statements of the Issuer for each fiscal year commencing with the fiscal year ending December 31, 2018, if audited financial statements are then available; provided, however, that if audited financial statements are not then available, unaudited financial statements shall be provided with the Annual Information, and audited financial statements, if any, shall be delivered to the EMMA System within sixty (60) days after they become available and in no event later than the last day of the succeeding fiscal year; provided, however, that the unaudited financial statement shall be provided for any fiscal year only if the Issuer has made a determination that providing such unaudited financial statement would be compliant with federal securities laws, including Rule 10b-5 of the Securities Exchange Act of 1934 and Rule 17 (a)(2) of the Securities Act of 1933.
+Section 2.
+Obligation to Provide Continuing Disclosure. (a) The Issuer hereby undertakes, for the benefit of Holders of the Securities, to provide or cause to be provided to the EMMA System:

+- (i) not later than the last day of the sixth month following the end of each fiscal year, commencing with the fiscal year ending December 31, 2020, the Annual Information relating to such fiscal year, together with audited financial statements of the Issuer for each fiscal year commencing with the fiscal year ending December 31, 2020, if audited financial statements are then available; provided, however, that if audited financial statements are not then available, unaudited financial statements shall be provided with the Annual Information, and audited financial statements, if any, shall be delivered to the EMMA System within sixty (60) days after they become available and in no event later than the last day of the succeeding fiscal year only if the Issuer has made a determination that providing such unaudited financial statement would be compliant with federal securities laws, including Rule 10b-5 of the Securities Exchange Act of 1934 and Rule 17 (a)(2) of the Securities Act of 1933. - (ii) in a timely manner, not in excess of ten (10) business days after the occurrence of such event, notice of any of the following events with respect to the Securities: - (1) principal and interest payment delinquencies; - (2) non-payment related defaults, if material; - (3) unscheduled draws on debt service reserves reflecting financial difficulties; - (4) unscheduled draws on credit enhancements reflecting financial difficulties; - (5) substitution of credit or liquidity providers, or their failure to perform;